networknext/next/README.md

 ### Production Release

-1. Cherry pick the bugs/features you would like to release to production into the `prod` branch
-2. Ensure tests pass locally as a sanity check
+1. Ensure tests pass locally as a sanity check
-3. Tag the commit with an acceptable tag name (see below)
+2. Tag the commit with an acceptable tag name, eg. `git tag PROD-20200427-01`
-4. Push your changes to `prod` with `git push origin prod --tags` to include the tag created
+3. Push your changes to git with `git push origin --tags` to include the tag created
-5. Wait for CI/CD to run tests one last time, recognize the new tag, and build a production artifact
+4. Wait for CI/CD to run tests one last time, recognize the new tag, and build a production artifact
 5. Manually `make deploy-(portal|relay_backend|server_backend)-prod` to copy the artifact to the production VMs and restart the service

 #### Acceptable tags: